Slow Cooker Baked Spaghetti {Million Dollar Spaghetti}

 Step Nine – Turn the slow cooker off so the dish doesn’t overcook.
 Serve and enjoy!

-Spaghetti or linquine noodles are best for this recipe.
+- Spaghetti or linguine noodles are best for this recipe.
 You can use penne or rigatoni if desired.
 I do not recommend angel hair noodles or egg noodles for they are not the right texture for this dish.

-Some do not like ricotta.
+- Some do not like ricotta.
 You can use more cream cheese instead or use cottage cheese and you’ll still have a wonderful meal.

-Soy Crumbles – Looking for a vegetarian version?
-Just add bagged soy crumbles instead of the beef.
+- For a vegetarian option, use bagged soy crumbles instead of beef.

-Slow Cooker Baked Spaghetti
+Slow Cooker Baked Spaghetti Recipe {Million Dollar Spaghetti}

 - 48 oz.
-Pasta Sauce Such as Ragu Old World Style, Newman's own Marinara, or Rao's Marinara.
+Pasta Sauce, Such as Ragu Old World Style, Newman's own Marinara, or Rao's Marinara.

 - 1 1/2 lbs. ground beef